ForoneTech/ForoneAdmin/README.md

 ### Laravel

-Open `config/app.php` and register the required service provider.
+Open `config/app.php` and register the required service provider and aliases.

 ```php
 'providers' => [